mlhktp/dotfiles/README.md

 ## Long-Term Goals:

-- [ ] Add a script to install all the dependencies
+- [ ] Add a script to install all the dependencies - partially done for *Arch Linux*
-- [ ] Add a script to backup all the current dotfiles on the system and install this repo's dotfiles
+- [ ] Add a script to backup all the current dotfiles on the system and install this repo's dotfiles - partially done for *Arch Linux*
 - [ ] Update scripts to check available changes in the repo and update the dotfiles accordingly
 - [ ] Switch dotfiles theme using branches
 - [ ] Add a script to automatically capture screenshots to showcase the dotfiles